awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-ssl-security-policy.md

 The *SSL protocol* establishes a secure connection between a client and a server, and ensures that all the data passed between the client and your load balancer is private\.

-Secure Sockets Layer \(SSL\) and Transport Layer Security \(TLS\) are cryptographic protocols that are used to encrypt confidential data over insecure networks such as the Internet\.
+Secure Sockets Layer \(SSL\) and Transport Layer Security \(TLS\) are cryptographic protocols that are used to encrypt confidential data over insecure networks such as the internet\.
 The TLS protocol is a newer version of the SSL protocol\.
 In the Elastic Load Balancing documentation, we refer to both SSL and TLS protocols as the SSL protocol\.

 **SSL protocols**